sebastianomelita/ArduinoBareMetal/lorarak811.md

 #endif
 #define TXpin 11   // Set the virtual serial port pins
 #define RXpin 10
+//#define SensorPin A0  // used for Arduino and ESP8266
+#define SensorPin 4     // used for ESP32
 #define DebugSerial Serial
 SoftwareSerial ATSerial(RXpin,TXpin);    // Declare a virtual serial port char buffer[]= "72616B776972656C657373";